Advocates want WSIB to reverse nearly decade-old policy on pre-existing conditions | CBC News

 "I want to be back to normal.
 I want to be … painless, not using medication, not using canes.
 I want to be able to walk by myself."

-Abu-Zeyada's struggles are a familiar story to advocates for injured workers, who say the Workplace Safety and Insurance Board needs to reverse an eight-year-old policy shift they say has allowed it to wield pre-existing conditions as a tool to deny or reduce claims.
+Abu-Zeyada's struggles are a familiar story to advocates for injured workers, who say the board needs to reverse an eight-year-old policy shift they say has allowed it to wield pre-existing conditions as a tool to deny or reduce claims.

 Since then, the agency's financial circumstances have reversed, said Maryth Yachnin, a lawyer at IAVGO community legal clinic in Toronto.
 In 2011, it had an unfunded liability of $14.2 billion.
 Last year, the WSIB announced it had given back $1.5 billion in surplus funds to eligible businesses.